BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 > posture, one foot placed on top of the other, mindful, alert, with
 > your mind set on getting up \[either as soon as you awaken or at a
 > particular time\].
 During the last watch of the night, sitting &
 > walking back & forth, cleanse your mind of any obstructive states.’
 >
 > “When the monk is one who is devoted to wakefulness/vigilance… the
 > Tathāgata then trains him further:
 >
 > ‘(5)Come, monk.
 Be one who is possessed of mindfulness & awareness.
 > When going forward & returning, make yourself aware.
 When looking
 > toward & looking away….
 When bending & extending your limbs….
 When
 > carrying your outer cloak, upper robe, & bowl….
 When eating, drinking,
 > chewing, & tasting….
 When urinating & defecating….
 When walking,
 > standing, sitting, falling asleep, waking up, talking, & remaining
 > silent, make yourself aware.’
 >
-> ”When the monk is one who is possessed of mindfulness & awareness… The
+> “When the monk is one who is possessed of mindfulness & awareness… The
 > Tathāgata then trains him further:
 >
 > ‘(6)Come, monk.
 Seek out a secluded dwelling: a wilderness, the shade
 > of a tree, a mountain, a glen, a hillside cave, a charnel ground, a
 > forest grove, the open air, a heap of straw.’
 >
 > “He seeks out a secluded dwelling: a wilderness, the shade of a tree,
 > a mountain, a glen, a hillside cave, a charnel ground, a forest grove,
 > the open air, a heap of straw.
 After his meal, returning from his alms
 > round, he sits down, crosses his legs, holds his body upright, and
 > brings mindfulness to the fore.
 >
-> ”(7)Abandoning covetousness with regard to the world, he dwells with
+> “(7)Abandoning covetousness with regard to the world, he dwells with
 > an awareness devoid of covetousness.
 He cleanses his mind of
 > covetousness.
 Abandoning ill will & anger, he dwells with an awareness
 > devoid of ill will, sympathetic to the welfare of all living beings.